Applying to Western New England University School of Law is simple and free. Click here to apply.

 Application and Fee

-Fee Waiver: Details about obtaining an LSAT or CAS fee waiver are included in the LSAT/CAS Registration and Information Book or at www.lsac.org.
+Fee Waiver: Details about obtaining an LSAT or CAS fee waiver are available at www.lsac.org.

 Letters of Recommendation

-All applicants must submit two letters of recommendation.
+All applicants must submit two letters of recommendation, but may submit up to four letters.
 The Admissions Committee strongly prefers letters that discuss your intellectual attributes, ability to reason, and ability to write clearly and persuasively.
 Letters that describe these characteristics in general terms are much less valuable than those that cite specific examples of your strengths.
 The most persuasive letters often come from faculty members who are familiar with your academic abilities.
 If you graduated from college some years ago, you should include a letter from an employer or coworker to provide insights into these areas.
-Unless they are quite familiar with your professional or academic abilities, recommendations from family, friends, or politicians are not helpful.
+Unless they are familiar with your professional or academic abilities, recommendations from family, friends, or politicians are not helpful.

 For your convenience, two options exist for the submission of letters of recommendation.
-You may download and complete our 2017 Cover Sheet which you should then provide to those writing recommendations on your behalf.
+You may download and complete our Cover Sheet which you should then provide to those writing recommendations on your behalf.
 They, in turn, can send us their letters of recommendation attached to the required cover sheet.
-You may also elect to utilize LSAC Credential Assembly Service’s letter of recommendation service, as detailed in the LSAT and CAS Registration and Information Book.
-If you use this option, provide each of those submitting recommendations with the form found in the CAS registration materials.
+You may also elect to utilize LSAC's Letter of Recommendation service (included with your CAS registration).
+More info is available through www.lsac.org.

 Application Procedure for Transfer and Visiting Students

 Western New England University School of Law will evaluate transfer applications from a student who is in good academic standing at an ABA or state-accredited law school and who has typically completed one full year of law study.
-Transfer and visiting student applications are accepted for spring semester admission.
+Transfer and visiting student applications are accepted for spring semester admission with a deadline of November 15th.
+Transfer and visiting student application are accepted for fall semester admission with a deadline of July 1st.

 Transfer and Visiting applicants must submit to the Admissions Office: